 Controlled experiments in which variables can be manipulated

-Control and experimental variables are used to identify cause of results
+Control and experimental variables are used to identify the cause of the results

 Repeatability of results